Safeguarding & Child Protection

 If you suspect that a child is being abused or have concerns that they may be at risk then it is crucial that you take action immediately.

-Discuss the matter with the child’s parents or, where you feel this is not appropriate or fear this could put the child into further danger, seek advice from your Local Child Protection Team / Local Safeguarding Partnership or the NSPCC who will offer advice on how to deal with the situation.
+Discuss the matter with the child’s parents or, where you feel this is not appropriate or fear this could put the child into further danger, seek advice from your Local Child Protection Committee / Local Safeguarding Partner / Local Safeguarding Children Board or the NSPCC who will offer advice on how to deal with the situation.

 NSPCC Helpline: 0808 800 5000